 4442 Carbon Canyon Road, Brea

 Carbon Canyon Regional Park is a great location for spending a Sunday with friends and family enjoying the outdoors.
-The park is 164 acres and features a 4-acre lake for fishing, picnic areas, paved trails, sports facilities, and a 3-acre grove of redwood trees.
-The redwood trees are accessible via a two mile out-and-back hike out along a dirt trail.
-The hike is relatively easy and is worth the walk to enjoy a walk under the canopy of these majestic trees in one of the only groves here in Southern California.
-In addition to the redwood grove, there is a native garden, several fun playgrounds with unique features, volleyball areas, and much more to enjoy at this fun Orange County Regional Park.
+The park is 164 acres and features a 4-acre lake for fishing, picnic areas, paved trails, sports facilities, and a 3-acre grove of Redwood trees.
+The Redwood trees are accessible via a 1.1 mile out-and-back hike out along a dirt trail.
+The hike is relatively easy and is worth the walk to enjoy a stroll under the canopy of these majestic trees in one of the only groves here in Southern California.
+In addition to the Redwood grove, there is a native garden, several fun playgrounds with unique features, volleyball areas, and much more to enjoy at this fun Orange County Regional Park.
+This park can get hot during the summer so if you plan on hiking, bring plenty of water or aim for getting started early in the day.

 Harriett M. Wieder Regional Park